yvelikova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/apip_overview.md

 {{% alert title="Note" %}}
 Clients in external OAuth servers must be created as public, and their redirect URL must be set to `{apiportal-url}/cb`.
 {{% /alert %}}

+### Swagger.io SwaggerUI

+This interface shows the commonly known fields of a method, and it is the UI tool for SOAP APIs.
+It supports only API Gateway as an OAuth resource server.

 ## API Portal users